 The worst part about camping is getting up in the middle of the night having to pee, climbing out of the tent, pulling your shoes on, trudging down the road to the restrooms, etc. This is even worse when it’s not your call of nature you’re responding to.
 So we set up our travel potty so little bottoms can sit in the middle of the night or when the need is especially urgent.
 The one we have has disposable bags but we’ve also found that gallon zip locks work as well.
 This is also clutch for road trips!

 Even if you’re not planning to swim or shower, towels come in handy for sitting on wet picnic benches, drying after puddle jumping, toweling off slides if you come across a playground, using as extra blankets at night, etc. It doesn’t take too much space to toss a couple of them in the trunk, and you’ll always find a way to use them.

 # 8 Lots of waters, individual bottles preferred

 I know, I know, bottled water is super environmentally irresponsible, but it’s also super convenient.
 We can throw a couple bottles in before we go on a hike, keep some in the cooler, and keep a couple bottles inside the tents.
 It also decreases the risk that your entire water supply will be contaminated with rocks, sticks, and dirt when the kids make “soup”.

 # 9 Lots of layers

 There is no better time for that cute toddler hoody then as the sun is setting on a day of camping.
-For each kid we bring: a pair of shorts, a pair of tights, a pair of sweatpants, a tshirt, a long sleeved shirt, a hoody, and a jacket.
-Throughout the day t what they have on fluctuates, but they usually wear everything at least once.
-The exception would be the jacket in summertime, but even that could get used on a cool night.
+For each kid, we bring a pair of shorts, a pair of tights, a pair of sweatpants, a t-shirt, a long sleeved shirt, a hoody, and a jacket.
+Throughout the day what they have on fluctuates, but they usually wear everything at least once.
+The exception would be the jacket in the summertime, but even that could get used on a cool night.